Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: Related Work

-\paragraph{Mechanistic Understanding of Neural Networks and LLMs.} Besides, our analysis can also pave the way for a novel data-free mechanistic understanding of LLMs (see for instance, Figure~\ref{fig:mech}, where the query-key-value weights for the middle layer interestingly converge the latest; Appendix~\ref{fig:f} contains the entire set of figures.).
-This holistic optimization path perspective can complement the top-down approach of mechanistic understanding of LLMs via influence functions~\cite{grosse2023studying} and the bottom-up circuit view of Transformers~\cite{elhage2021mathematical}.
+\paragraph{Mechanistic Understanding of Neural Networks and LLMs.} Besides, our analysis can also pave the way for a novel data-free mechanistic understanding of LLMs (as shown in Figure~\ref{fig:mech}.
+This holistic optimization path perspective can complement the top-down approach of mechanistic understanding of LLMs via influence functions~\citep{grosse2023studying} and the bottom-up circuit view of Transformers~\citep{elhage2021mathematical}.

-\paragraph{Exploiting Redundancy in Optimization.} Lastly, given the high cosine similarity between the parameter checkpoints, this raises the exciting prospect of exploiting the structure of optimization trajectories for faster optimization, like via a line search~\cite{vaswani2019painless} or adapting only scalar parameters per layer~\cite{frankle2021training} such as those in LayerNorm.
-Further, by carrying out a layerwise directional analysis, we might be able to `pause' optimization at the level of certain layers or blocks of parameters a little while into training, or simply, intersperse their updates at some intervals.
-All in all, this would allow for a more structured form of efficient low-rank training~\cite{hu2021lora} in otherwise extremely high dimensional spaces.